 Finding somewhere to live is a priority

-People advertise properties to let on notice boards at shopping malls, in the local papers, and there’s usually a selection at www.xpatlink.info (which also advertises vehicles, furniture items etc for sale by expatriates leaving, amongst many other useful services and information).
+People advertise properties to let on notice boards at shopping malls, in the local papers, and there’s usually a selection at www.xpatlink.info (which also advertises vehicles, furniture items etc for sale by expatriates leaving, amongst many other useful services and information) or you can try Buyrentkenya.com.
 If you’ve got kids, you might need to look hard at the schools first, because there’s plenty of choice, and with Nairobi’s infamous traffic jams, it’s probably worth trying to live near school.

 Properties vary from older houses with plenty of character (and occasionally the interesting plumbing and rat-gnawed electrics to go with it) to very modern houses, which might have a few teething problems.
 During the dry seasons, water can become an issue in Nairobi, so it’s worth checking out that there really is a reliable water supply before you move in.
 If things do go wrong, plumbers and electricians are plentiful, cheap and great improvisers - even if their methods might seem a little too alternative to the uninitiated.

 The suburbs differ, depending on their proximity to town – Karen, Langata, Limuru and Tigoni often have properties with larger acreages: you can keep horses, cows and chickens on a ten+ acre property.
 Westlands, Hurlingham, Lavington, Runda, Rosslyn, Kileleshwa, Kitisuru and Muthaiga tend to have houses on smaller plots.
 There are an increasing number of new, secure apartment and housing complexes, which are popular and can be quite expensive.
 Very few people live in the city centre, but Nairobi’s many sprawling and pleasant suburbs have easily accessible shopping centres and malls (Nakumatt is a very popular chain), as well as smaller, friendlier stores.